Exhibitors at Skills for the Hills 2026

 “Alistair’s knowledge and love of the Ochil Hills is reflected in almost every page of this book.
 I have enjoyed following his personal journey, including the way he faced a life-changing diagnosis which led him to create a unique, meticulously researched list of Ochils summits to be visited.
 The underlying message leaves the reader in no doubt that spending time in nature is good for both body and soul.”
 Jenny Paterson, Mount Kilimanjaro Summiter and CEO of Venture Trust.

-All Things Cuillin
+All Things Cuillin and Skye to Sea

 Elizabeth Drysdale Kay artist